Unpaid Breaks Calculator — Worked Through Breaks / Auto-Deducted Meals

 - Required pre/post-shift activities: If unpaid time before or after shifts (changing into uniforms, booting up equipment, security checks) effectively reduces your break time, those minutes may be compensable.

 Break and meal period laws vary significantly by state.
-California, Washington, Oregon, and several other states have specific break time requirements.
+California, Washington, Oregon, and several other states have specific requirements.
 Check your state labor department for rules that apply to your situation.

 Frequently Asked Questions